 - Blood Knight: Unsurprisingly, she gets quite excited by the prospect of battle.

-- Breakout Character: Bellona is a lot more popular than one would expect, especially since the goddess doesn't really have any real stories involving her remembered and pretty much no modern media presence (she continued to appear in post-gunpowder historical artwork, but those examples are far more obscure than say anything like Augustus of Prima Porta these days), unlike Thor.
+- Breakout Character: Bellona is a lot more popular than one would expect, especially since the goddess doesn't really have any myths about her and pretty much no modern media presence (she continued to appear in post-gunpowder historical artwork, but those examples are far more obscure than say anything like Augustus of Prima Porta these days).
 Nonetheless, many skins were made for Bellona, she features the most prominently in the Smite trailer "To Hell & Back", artwork that had her front and center was edited to put her on the cover alone◊.
 She either competes with or takes over the Breakout Character from Neith.

 - Captain Ersatz: